aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields

 The AL phase involves sampling the configurational space of the target system using a pre-trained ensemble of MLFFs, which are employed for both sampling and uncertainty quantification.
 The latter is used together with a threshold that determines when a sampled structure is supposed to be labeled \textit{via} a DFT calculation.

 In the case of \textsc{aims-PAX}, each time the threshold is crossed and the DFT calculation has been performed, the new data is added to the training (or validation) set of all MLFFs.
 These are then updated in a CL scheme using a user-specified, ideally low, number of epochs similarly to the one employed in the IDG.
-For more details on the exact training strategy we refer to Section~\ref{sec:train_idg_al}.
+For more details on the exact training strategy we refer to Section~S5A.
 While the algorithm proposed herein is, in principle, agnostic to the choice of uncertainty quantification method, we employ the \textit{query by committee} (QBC)\cite{Seung1992_QBC, schran2020committee, nong2012Committee} approach due to its conceptual simplicity and widespread adoption.
-The integration of alternative uncertainty estimation techniques into our framework is straightforward and will be explored in future work.

-In the QBC approach, an ensemble of independently trained ML models is used to produce a distribution of predicted outputs during inference.
+The integration of alternative uncertainty estimation techniques into our framework is straightforward and will be explored in future work. \\ In the QBC approach, an ensemble of independently trained ML models is used to produce a distribution of predicted outputs during inference.
 As described previously, diversity among ensemble members arises from differences in initial weight initialization seeds and distinct initial training datasets.
 The variance within the ensemble predictions serves as a way to quantify a model's uncertainty.
 Specifically, we quantify uncertainty based on the variance of atomic force predictions, using the maximum per-atom force variance across the system, as defined in Eq.~\ref{eq:uncertainty_measure}\cite{Zhang2019_AL_ex1},

 where $\delta_n$ denotes the uncertainty associated with geometry $n$.
 The maximum is computed over all atoms $i$ in the system.
 The ensemble consists of $M$ models indexed by $j$, and the summation over $k$ spans the three spatial components $x$, $y$, and $z$.
 The term $F_{nijk}$ represents the $k$-th Cartesian component of the force on atom $i$ in system $n$ predicted by model $j$, while $\Bar{F}_{nik}$ denotes the ensemble-averaged force component on atom $i$ in direction $k$.